 This takes a lifetime to achieve the success of running an enterprise, and this can be achieved by setting smaller milestones.

-Here is some key ways on how and why do you need to set short-term goals for you and your team.
+Here are some key ways on how and why do you need to set short-term goals for you and your team.

 Make specific goals.
-For instance, for starting up a business, you will see whether you need a partnership or loan, or both.
-How many partners (team members) do you need, and in how much time you need to start a business.
+For instance, for starting up a business, you will see whether you need a business partnership or loan, or both.
+How many partners (team members) do you need, and how much time do you need to start a business.
 You start making specific goals with your team: